 **Taken from DEFRA – Crown Copyright

-Organic agriculture is about a way of farming that pays close attention to nature.
-It means fewer chemicals on the land such as artificial fertilisers, which can pollute waterways.
+Organic agriculture is about a way of farming that pays close attention to nature by using fewer chemicals on the land such as artificial fertilisers, which can pollute waterways.
 It means more wildlife and biodiversity, the absence of veterinary medicines such as antibiotics in rearing livestock and the avoidance of genetic modification.
-Organic farming can also offer benefits for animal welfare, as animals are required to be kept in more natural, free conditions.
+Organic farming can also offer benefits for animal welfare, as animals are required to be kept in more natural, free range conditions.

 For composite foods to be labelled as organic, at least 95% of the ingredients must come from organically produced plants or animals.
 EU-wide rules require organic foods to be approved by an organic certification body, which carries out regular inspections to ensure the food meets a strict set of detailed regulations, relating to production methods and labelling.

 Look for labels like the Soil Association.
 This is the gold standard of organic labelling.
-Because some ingredients are not available organically, a list of non-organic food ingredients are allowed however, all artificial colourings and sweeteners are banned in organic food.
+As some ingredients are not available organically, a list of non-organic food ingredients are allowed however, all artificial colourings and sweeteners are banned completely in foods labeled as organic.

 Buying organic produce